 Don’t do this.

-How does ‘I can practice on my own, it’s just another language and I know how to speak a language, English.
+How would “I can handle this Japanese test on my own.
+It’s just another language and I already know how to speak English.
 How different can it be?
-I’ll just ask my friends for help’ sound?
+I’ll just ask my friends for help” sound?

-Not so hopeful.
+Not so good, right?

 5 Things That Make the Bench Test Mastery Special

-Time and Repetition is a Non-Issue
+Time and Repetition are Non-Issues

-This is big, no it’s Huge.
+This is big.
+No it’s Huge.

 It’s 2 years worth of material after-all.

-Wouldn’t it be great if you could go back and re-listen and re-watch whatever you need to, whenever you need to?
+Wouldn’t it be great if you could go back and re-listen and re-watch whatever you need to?
+Whenever you need to?

 I thought so too.

-The graders can tell, it’s obvious.
+The graders can tell; it’s obvious.
 They teach dental students for a living.

 This is a non-issue for Bench Test Mastery, repeat as often as you need and take your time to get things right.
 Perfect the full gold crown first, then move on to the 7/8 crown.